-The CHNA utilized an approach that included the collection of qualitative and quantitative data from existing data sources and community.
-The qualitative data comes from focus groups, surveys, and meetings with internal leadership teams.
-The process was reiterative as qualitative and quantitative data were used to help inform each other.
+The CHNA utilized a mixed-methods approach that included the collection of secondary or quantitative data from existing data sources and community input or qualitative data from focus groups, surveys, and meetings with internal leadership.
+The process was reiterative as both the secondary and primary data were used to help inform each other.
 The advantage of using this approach is that it validates data by cross-verifying from a multitude of sources.